Alloy demonstration templates

 The Alloy templates contain a bonus feature in the form of the ErrorHandlingContentRenderer

-class.
-This class is registered as the default type for the IContentRenderer
+class, which is registered as the default type for the IContentRenderer

 interface during the site’s initialization.
 It wraps the CMS default implementation and extends it to provide error handling while rendering partial content.